mindspore-ai/docs/docs/mindspore/source_en/migration_guide/typical_api_comparision.md

 When PyTorch is used to build a network structure, the `nn.Module` class is used.
 Generally, network elements are defined and initialized in the `__init__` function, and the graph structure expression of the network is defined in the `forward` function.
 Objects of these classes are invoked to build and train the entire model. `nn.Module` not only provides us with graph building interfaces, but also provides us with some common [APIs](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) to help us execute more complex logic.

 The `nn.Cell` class in MindSpore plays the same role as the `nn.Module` class in PyTorch.
 Both classes are used to build graph structures.
 MindSpore also provides various [APIs](https://www.mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.Cell.html) for developers.
-Although the names are not the same, the mapping of common functions in `nn.Module` can be found in `nn.Cell`.
+Although the names are not the same, the mapping of common functions in `nn.Module` can be found in `nn.Cell`. `nn.Cell` is the inference mode by default.
+For a class that inherits `nn.Cell`, if the training and inference have different structures, the subclass performs the inference branch by default.
+The `nn.Module` of PyTorch is training mode by default.

 The following uses several common methods as examples: